 To implement any project, students need to get organized and plan their operations.
 The teams are given tasks they are to discuss and plan the discussed solution implementation.
 They will distribute roles and responsibilities and manage the process.
 Students are expected to plan their actions in order to achieve the best possible result in the end.

 Planning and organization skills will come at hand in any profession chosen in the nearest future.
 This will allow students to perform well as professionals and be successful in their occupations.
+Even if is a co-curricular activity, the child can enjoy the activity along with the learning management.

 Managing Tasks and Time